Autonomous aviation startup Xwing raises $10M to scale its software for pilotless flights – TechCrunch

 Autonomous aviation startup Xwing locked in a $10 million funding round before COVID-19 hit.
 Now the San Francisco-based startup is using the capital to hire talent and scale the development of its software stack as it aims for commercial operations later this year — pending FAA approvals.

 The company announced Wednesday its Series A funding round, which was led by R7 Partners, with participation from early-stage VC Alven, Eniac Ventures and Thales Corporate Ventures.
-Xwing has already hired several key executives with that fresh injection of capital, including Terrafugia’s former co-founder and COO Anna Dietrich and Ed Lim, a Lockheed Martin and Aurora Flight Sciences veteran who more recently led guidance navigation and control for Uber’s autonomous car division as well as Zipline’s AV delivery drone.
+Xwing has already hired several key executives with that fresh injection of capital, including Terrafugia’s former co-founder and COO Anna Dietrich, and Ed Lim, a Lockheed Martin and Aurora Flight Sciences veteran who more recently led guidance navigation and control for Uber’s autonomous car division as well as Zipline’s AV delivery drone.

-Xwing is different from some of the other autonomous aviations startups that have popped up in recent years.
+Xwing is different from some of the other autonomous aviation startups that have popped up in recent years.
 The startup isn’t building autonomous helicopters and planes.
 Instead, it’s focused on the software stack that will enable pilotless flight of small passenger aircraft.

 Xwing is also aircraft agnostic.
 The company’s engineers are focused on the key functions of autonomous flight, such as sensing, reasoning and control.
 The software stack, which is designed to work across different kinds of aircraft, is integrated into existing aerospace systems.
 That strategy of retrofitting existing aircraft will speed up deployment, while maintaining safety and keeping costs in check, according to founder and CEO Marc Piette.
-It also is a straighter path towards regulatory approval.
+It also is a straighter path toward regulatory approval.

-“It’s more effective for us to not constrain ourselves to a given vehicle and to develop technology that is considered more of an enabler— from a marketing perspective — than going full stack, Piette said when asked if Xwing would ever try to build an autonomous aircraft from the groundup.
+“It’s more effective for us to not constrain ourselves to a given vehicle and to develop technology that is considered more of an enabler— from a marketing perspective — than going full stack, Piette said when asked if Xwing would ever try to build an autonomous aircraft from the ground up.

 Since Xwing’s last funding round — $4 million in summer 2018 — the company has been developing its tech and working with the FAA to receive flight certification for pilotless aircraft.
 Once approved, the company will seek to commercialize pilotless flights.